Skip to main content

 Transactional Rollback

 Isolated databases are created fresh per test.
-No need for manual cleanup or transaction rollback tricks.
-Each test starts with a clean slate.
+Manual cleanup or transaction rollback tricks are not required; each test starts with a clean slate.

 Production Parity